 Nationalism: “Nationalism is an idea that has no place in the 21st century”

 NATO: “An independent Scotland should be a member of NATO”

 Small Nations: “Scotland has more in common with other small nations than with its neighbour England”

 The Referendum Question: “Should Scotland be an independent country?”

 “Debating Matters is delighted to have worked in partnership with STV to provide an intellectually demanding and rigorous platform for students across Scotland to engage in serious discussion of the big philosophical, cultural and political questions relating to Scotland’s future direction, and to debate the key issues around the Scottish Independence referendum.
-The Institute of Ideas values substance over style and emphasises the complexities beyond the headline and beyond sound-bites, so important when young people are considering something as important as the future of Scotland constitutionally.”
+The Academy of Ideas values substance over style and emphasises the complexities beyond the headline and beyond sound-bites, so important when young people are considering something as important as the future of Scotland constitutionally.”